objectives materials technology background activities assessment resources

 Background Information for the Teacher

 Students should complete some activities in Lesson 1 of this unit before undertaking this lesson so they will know that traditional musicians in the three major regions of the state differ.
 Louisiana's rich and varied culture has produced a host of legendary musicians from many different musical styles and from every region of the state.
-From North Louisiana, musicians play old-time country string band music, bluegrass, gospel, blues, and rockabilly.
+From North Louisiana, musicians play old-time country string-band music, bluegrass, gospel, blues, and rockabilly.
 In South Louisiana, there is Cajun, zydeco, and other ethnic music, such as Irish American and Laotian.
 And New Orleans has produced jazz, blues, rhythm & blues, brass band music, and more.
 Again, it important to remind students that the boundary lines between traditional, popular, and elite culture are not rigid.
 Many of Louisiana's legendary musicians began as traditional musicians but entered popular culture.
 A good example of how these different categories come together is in the music of Lucinda Williams.
 A native of Louisiana, Lucinda Williams' music is difficult to categorize.
 She is a popular musician who relies heavily on the folk styles of zydeco, blues, country, and rock.
 In other words, Lucinda Williams' music is a creolization of different styles.

 Students are invited to research the names of musicians in the Musical Legends Jeopardy activity worksheet, but below are brief descriptions of three Louisiana legends: